kiranganesh/CarND-Behavioral-Cloning-P3/writeup_template.md

 * Train and validate the model with a training and validation set
 * Test that the model successfully drives around track one without leaving the road
 * Summarize the results with a written report

+##Files

+The main files for this submission are model.py, model.h5, run2.mp4 and writeup_template.md

 [//]: # (Image References)